muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T14C)
+- Change: forcibly run audio conversion by running ffmpeg directly and report any errors to log file.

 ### (m77T14B)
 - Change: include the ffmpeg dependency in the distribution package in case the system does not have it installed.